maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

 ### Size

-Choosing font size is actually not as straightforward and easy as one would expect.
-At the very basic level, you will choose between a measurement type such as px vs. ems vs. % vs. rem, and from a more complex perspective you might want to define a modular scale based on ratios derived from harmonic intervals or the golden ratio.
-Yowza!
+Now that we have selected a font family, we need to set a base font size.
+Choosing font size is actually an important decision.
+At the very basic level you will choose between a measurement types such as px's vs. em's vs. % vs. pt's vs rem's, and from a more complex perspective you need to consider that your choice might also be the measurement from which your entire site is responsive to, and in our case it is.

-So why so complex?
-Well essentially your choice will significantly impact the harmony and feel of your design; and how your site will look across different browsers, devices, and user settings.
-Your choice might also be the basis from which your entire site is responsive to.

 Quite frankly to me it seemed like a whole heck of a lot of thinking and research that I would love to spare you from, so I'm just going to give you a very opinionated basis to start from.
 At the same time I will also provide you with the source of my thinking in "[A Brief History of Web Font Sizes][Appendix 9]" found in the appendices.